Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Applications

-The exploration we performed in this section only required running the ray-tracing six times, one for each inclination angle shown in Figure~\ref{fig:Changing_R_high} and \ref{fig:Changing_Mass_scale}.
-Over 4,000 simulated images were used for the averages shown in the figures (300 snapshots in time and 14 parameter combinations).
-Once we compute the trajectory information, the radiative transfer calculations are vectorized in {\tt Python} with numpy and are thus very efficient.
+The exploration we performed in this section only required running six ray-tracing simulations, one for each inclination angle shown in Figures~\ref{fig:Changing_R_high_MAD} and \ref{fig:Changing_R_high_SANE}.
+These six ray tracing simulations generated over 1,200 images, which were used for the averages shown in the figures (100 snapshots in time and 12 parameter combinations).
+Once we compute the trajectory information, the radiative transfer calculations are vectorized and are thus very efficient.